 Inspection and Maintenance Schedule

-Homeowners need to implement a regular inspection and maintenance schedule for their underground gas piping system to detect any corrosion issues before leaks can develop proactively.
-Typically, a qualified plumber should visually check all above-ground pipe sections and joints at a minimum once every five years.
+Homeowners need to implement a regular inspection and maintenance schedule for their underground gas piping system to detect corrosion issues before leaks can develop proactively.
+Typically, a qualified plumber should visually check all above-ground pipe sections and joints at least once every five years.

 Additional checks that could be part of the routine schedule include testing soil conditions every ten years around the pipe path to monitor pH and oxygen levels, taking voltage measurements to evaluate the integrity and performance of any cathodic protection systems in place, as well as conducting pressure tests to confirm the pipe wall strength and internal integrity are being maintained over time.